 Check your existing crontab

-This section discusses how to see if cron is currently running and to verify whether it's set up properly.
+This section discusses how to see if cron is currently running and verifying whether it's set up properly.

 To verify whether or not your crontab is set up:

-- Log in to your Magento server as, or switch to, the Magento file system owner.
+Log in to your Commerce server as, or switch to, the Magento file system owner.

 See if the following file exists:

+$ ls -al <magento_root>/var/.setup_cronjob_status.
 If the file exists, cron has run successfully in the past.
-If the file does not exist, either you haven't yet installed Magento or cron isn't running.
+If the file does not exist, either you haven't yet installed Adobe Commerce or cron isn't running.
 In either case, continue with the next step.

 - What PHP binary you're using (in some cases, you have more than one)

-- What Magento cron scripts you're running (in particular, the paths to those scripts)
+- What Adobe Commerce cron scripts you're running (in particular, the paths to those scripts)